lukeraymonddowning/stubble/README.md

 $filename = (new Stubble)->replace("path/to/your/{{ file | kebab }}.php", ['file' => $this->argument('name')]);
 ```

 > Tip!
-When using the `publish` command, you can use tags directly in the $destinationPath argument for no sweat
+When using the `publish` method, you can use tags directly in the $destinationPath argument for no sweat
 > dynamic filenames.

 ```php